 Yesterday, while flipping channels at 2 in the afternoon, I realized something: “The Real Housewives of Orange County” was playing on not one, but TWO channels at the same time.
 Two different episodes, at once.
 Is this heaven?

-Besides that show, and Jersey Shore, one of my other odd loves is reading online articles about education (see my bookmarks about education.)
+Besides that show, and Jersey Shore, one of my other odd loves is reading online articles about education.
 In fact, wade into virtually any online discussion about education, and you’ll quickly notice the following beliefs:

 - Majoring in English or psychology is useless.
 Study the hard sciences